Are there other worlds we don't know about in our universe?

 Here, assume that Alice is upper in a river and Bob is down in the river.

-However, if Alice floats an apple on the right side of the river, then Bob will see the same apple on the right side in the river.
+However, if Alice floats an apple on the right side of the river, Bob will see the same apple on the right side in the river.

-On the other hand, if Alice floats an apple on the left side in the river, then Bob will see the same apple on the left side in the river.
+On the other hand, if Alice floats an apple on the left side in the river, Bob will see the same apple on the left side in the river.

 In this case, Alice and Bob do not interact directly with each other, but Alice can determine and control the position of an apple which Bob will see down in the river.